-On the System / Configuration page, you can change the password for the administrator account used to access the web-based interface of the router and to access the device settings via TELNET and SSH, restore the factory defaults, backup the current configuration, restore the router's configuration from a previously created file, save the changed settings to the non-volatile memory, reboot the device, or change the web-based interface language.
+On the System / Configuration page, you can change the password for the administrator account used to access the web-based interface of the router and to access the device settings via TELNET and SSH, restore the factory defaults, backup the current configuration, restore the router's configuration from a previously created file, disable automatic save of the settings or save the changed settings manually to the non-volatile memory, reboot the device, or change the web-based interface language.

-Figure 175.
+Figure 138.
 The System / Configuration page.

 In order to change the password for the administrator account, in the User section, enter a new password in the New password and Password confirmation fields.
 Use digits, Latin letters (uppercase and/or lowercase), and other characters available in the US keyboard layout.
-9 Click the Show icon () to display the entered values.
+6 Click the Show icon () to display the entered values.
 Then click the SAVE button.